-- The flue adaptor should be supplied fitted using the screws supplied.
+- 1. Attach the flue adaptor using the screws supplied.
 Ensure the fireproof gasket is correctly seated. - The blanking plate will be installed in the rear of the stove when the normal flue exit is required.
 The plate is secured with 3x socket hex screws. - If the rear mounting flue configuration is to be used, the blanking plate will be fitted to the top of the stove and the flue connector to the rear panel.